-**please note that all matter stated here is that of an independent writer and does not represent the River Source trying to re-define the promises, this is simply a look at how treatment uses the 12 promises and helps people achieve them.
+**Please note that all matter stated here is that of an independent writer and does not represent the River Source trying to re-define the promises, this is simply a look at how treatment uses the 12 promises and helps people achieve them.
 In support of that purpose, only a synopsis of each promise will be included every month.
 For a list of the 12 promises and the accurate/official definitions please contact AA world services or obtain a copy of the book “Alcoholics Anonymous”.**

 If you have been following this article series from its inception, you will recall we have covered treatment’s relationship with the 12 steps and the 12 principles.
-This year we will examine the 12 “promises” of recovery or what the recovering person and to an extent family, “wins” as a result of sobriety.
+This year we will examine the 12 “promises” of recovery or what the recovering person and to an extended family, “wins” as a result of sobriety.
 These articles are independent of the previous year’s so no worries if you are just coming on board.

-The recovery journey is one of regaining and finding that self worth.
-Many addicts and alcoholics feel useless because in all honesty, they have acted relatively useless over the years.
-In recovery, as one admits defeat, finds the strength to overcome, cleans house and amends wrongs, a new found sense of purpose and pride arises.
+The recovery journey is one of regaining and finding that self-worth.
+Many addicts and alcoholics feel useless because, in all honesty, they have acted relatively useless over the years.
+In recovery, as one admits defeat, finds the strength to overcome, cleans house and amends wrongs, a newfound sense of purpose and pride arises.
 People are able to re-connect with “earned highs” and achieve new levels of use and good feeling.
 This is the point in recovery where many people become sold if you will, on the premise that recovery does truly provide a new and wonderful perspective.
 One learns to not pity themselves, but to take action to help others and to make their lives purposeful and passionate.

 How does treatment help with this “promise”?
-It is a slippery slope up the hill of self worth.
+It is a slippery slope up to the hill of self-worth.
 Many new people to recovery have tremendous doubt about their ability to achieve anything, even if they can get clean.
 In treatment, the staff and recovering peers are able to share their own experience and help clients overcome obstacles that may stand in the way of their progress.
 This is done in an empathetic and understanding manner in order to allow the client the best opportunity to grow without guilt and to change without fear of what they will face along their internal journey.
 This freedom helps clients to reach their goals and to feel better about themselves during the process.

 Stay cool and we will see you next month!